arnabghose997/simple-todo-list-smart-contract/README.md

 # simple-voter-smart-contract
-Decentralised Voting with the help of CosmWasm Smart Contract
+Consider this as a test repo for knowledge gathering on CosmWasm

+The code for Smart Contract was borrowed from here: https://github.com/deus-labs/cw-contracts/tree/main/contracts/voting